InboxSDK/inboxsdk-docs/docs/butterbar.md

 id: butterbar
 title: ButterBar
 ---
 This namespace contains methods for showing informative messages to the user.
 In Gmail this is a small yellow "butter bar" overlay near the top.
-In Inbox, the UI is different but the purpose is the same.

 ### Namespace methods
 #### showMessage(options)